junior-jl/learning-python/data-structures-and-algorithms/notes.md

 #### Peek

-Another thing that we can do is view the top element of the stack so we can ask the data structure: "What's the top element?" and it can give that to us using the _peek_ operation.
+Another thing that we can do is view the top element of the stack, so we can ask the data structure: "What's the top element?" and it can give that to us using the _peek_ operation.

 Now we are going to create a stack class, and the constructor of the class is going to initialize a Python list.